List of Star Trek: Deep Space Nine characters: Morn

 Morn (Mark Allen Shepherd) is a Lurian male, the first member of his species seen in the Star Trek universe.
 Morn is a frequent patron of Quark's bar.
 Morn is named after Norm Peterson, a character from the television series Cheers.

 According to make-up designer Michael Westmore, on the first day of filming the director chose Morn randomly from among several prosthetic characters.
 Westmore went to great lengths to ensure that Morn could talk if the character ever had to, but Morn remained silent throughout the series.
 This became a running gag, with other characters commenting on how talkative he is.
 Morn is credited with knowing the funniest joke in the universe.
-Quark sometimes breaks down laughing when he tries to retell the joke, and always gives up by saying that no one can tell it like Morn.
+Quark sometimes breaks down laughing when he tries to retell the joke, and always gives up, saying that no one can tell it like Morn.
 Morn's existence as a fixture at Quark's bar is mocked in the episode "Who Mourns for Morn?" when Quark sets up a holo-imager to project an image of Morn on his regular stool, quietly drinking.
-Mark Allen Shepherd plays a dual role in this episode: apart from his regular appearance as Morn, he played a Bajoran officer invited to sit in Morn's usual chair at the bar.
+Mark Allen Shepherd plays a dual role in this episode: apart from his regular appearance as Morn, he played a Bajoran invited to sit in Morn's usual chair at the bar.

 Often, other characters refer to something Morn has done that, to the viewer, would seem uncharacteristic for Morn.
 For example, when it became clear that war with the Dominion is inevitable, Morn throws a chair at Quark, then runs naked across the Promenade screaming, "We're all doomed!"
 Lieutenant Commander Worf claims that Morn is a formidable sparring partner, and the pair fight in the holosuites on a weekly basis.
 Jadzia Dax also says she nearly became romantic with Morn, except that Morn turned her down.

 Very little is divulged about Morn or his species on the show.
-It was revealed in the episode "Who Mourns for Morn?" that he had been previously involved in some criminal activities, the most notable being a robbery in which his crew stole 1,000 bricks of gold-pressed latinum.
+It was revealed in the episode "Who Mourns for Morn?" that he had been involved in some criminal activities, the most notable being a robbery in which his crew stole 1,000 bricks of gold-pressed latinum.

 Morn also appeared in the Star Trek: The Next Generation episode "Birthright, Part I", made a cameo in the Star Trek: Voyager episode "Caretaker."
 He also makes a cameo in the animated series Star Trek: Lower Decks.
-Because of these appearances, this has made Morn one of the few characters to appear in three or more of the Star Trek series, alongside Quark (who appeared in TNG, DS9, Voyager and Lower Decks), William Riker (TNG, DS9 (as transporter clone), Voyager, Enterprise, Lower Decks and Picard), Jean-Luc Picard (TNG, DS9 and Picard), Deanna Troi (TNG, Voyager, Enterprise and Picard), Kang (The Original Series, DS9 and Voyager), Q (TNG, DS9, Voyager, Lower Decks and Picard), and Geordi La Forge (TNG, Voyager (as Captain La Forge), and Picard).
+Because of these appearances, this has made Morn one of the few characters to appear in three or more of the Star Trek series, alongside Quark (who appeared in TNG, DS9, Voyager and Lower Decks), William Riker (TNG, DS9 [as a clone created by a transporter accident], Voyager, Enterprise, Lower Decks and Picard), Jean-Luc Picard (TNG, DS9 and Picard), Deanna Troi (TNG, Voyager, Enterprise and Picard), Kang (The Original Series, DS9 and Voyager), Q (TNG, DS9, Voyager, Lower Decks and Picard), and Geordi La Forge (TNG, Voyager [as Captain La Forge], and Picard).